 Store your barbecue rub recipe in an airtight jar out sunlight.
 Use within 3 months.

-Note: Lightly toast the cumin, peppercorns and allspice prior to cooling and grinding for even more flavours and aromas.
+Note: Dry toast the cumin, peppercorns and allspice prior to cooling and grinding for even more flavours and aromas.

 Click here to read more about this quick and easy cooking technique.
 (Link opens in new window)